General Warm Up Information (all complexes)

 Water coolers will be in each dugout at each complex.
 Teams must supply their own cups or bottles.

 The Spring Games uses the “Rained Out” text notification.
-You will need to text 244224 to the number 84483.
+You will need to text TSGWeather to the number 84483.
 Once that is done, you should receive a text notification welcoming you to “Rained Out.”
-If you do not receive the text confirmation, please email us at Information@THESpringGames.com.

 We will attempt to make up any game that is rained out or cancelled due to inclement weather based on field availability, team’s schedules, and officials availability.
 There are no refunds for games cancelled due to inclement weather; however, we will make every effort to reschedule the games in the 48 hours following the rainout.

-All teams will be issued passes for entrance to all the parks for coaches, players, VIPs (including SIDs, ADs, Athletic Trainers, Scorekeepers), and the head coaches’ parents (2), spouse/partner, and children.
-The team pass list must be submitted no later than February 1.
-Individuals without proper credentials will be required to purchase a ticket for entrance into the Complex.
+The team pass list must be submitted NO LATER THAN FEBRUARY 1 (the sooner the better, please!).
+Individuals without proper credentials or ID will be required to purchase a ticket for entrance into the Event.
 Credentials will be provided to the head coach at team check in.

 Sports Information Directors (SIDs) and radio announcers will have limited internet and printing access in the center building at Legends Way Ballfields.
 SIDs and announcers will have a tent with a table, two chairs, and power at each field.
 We encourage SIDs to bring a surge protector to allow for plugging in multiple devices.